-• Under host OS Debian, you will likely need to tell it to enable both: a) your host OS's connection to the internet, and

-• Click the Network Manager's tray UI icon in the top right hand corner.
+- Under host OS Debian, you will likely need to tell it to enable both: a) your host OS's connection to the internet, and b) your host OS's connection to the target (via Ethernet over USB). - Click the Network Manager's tray UI icon in the top right hand corner.
 Expand the first "Ethernet (enxb....)" entry and select Wired Settings